 2. Make It Successful: People are motivated when a behavior meets with success.
 It’s very challenging to motivate someone to do something if they always fail when doing it.
 If the child has a history or memory of failing doing it, you will need to back up in...

-As a special educator in a public school, I see lots and lots and lots of behavior contracts!
+As a special educator in a public school, I see lots and lots and lots of teachers using a behavior contract for students in the classroom!

-The way I feel about behavior contracts is the same way I feel about Social Stories… They can be very helpful when used properly, but are often over relied upon and can end up being ineffective without important “pre-work” and follow through.
+The way I feel about a behavior contract for students is the same way I feel about using a Social Story … They can be very helpful when used properly, but are often over relied upon and can end up being ineffective without important “pre-work” and follow through with student behavior.

-In order to be successful with a behavior contract, the student must have the ability to perform the skill asked of him/her.
+In order to be successful with a behavioral contract, the student must have the ability to perform the skill asked of him/her.
 For example, even if you offered me a gazillion stickers {or dollars}, to join a pro wrestling team…I couldn’t do it.
 I just don’t have the skill.
 I might be VERY motivated to get the reward, but if I don’t have the skill, It doesn’t matter how motivated I am.
-I won't be able to do it.
+I won't be able to accomplish the target behaviors.

 The new year is a great time to work on the idea of gratitude, with your students.
-Below are some fun tips that you may want to try out to help children gain a greater sense of what gratitude is, how can we feel it and show it.
+This blog post will give you some fun tips that you may want to try out to help children gain a greater sense of what gratitude is, how can we feel it and show it.

-Tip 1: Have students share something that they are grateful for during morning meeting or closing circle.
-Challenge students by giving them some guidelines such as; people, places, household items, etc.
+Tip 1: Have students share something that they are grateful for during morning meeting or closing circle on a regular basis.
+Challenge students by giving them some guidelines such as; people, places, household items, etc. One of the best ways to learn to express gratitude is by practicing every day!

 Tip 2: Have a gratitude jar.
-Have a spot for a jar, special paper and pen/pencil and have students write short notes throughout the day/week about things they are grateful for.
+Have a spot for a jar, special paper and pen/pencil and have students write short notes throughout the day/week about different things they are grateful for.
 At the end of the week, read them before going home.
+This is a great way for younger children to learn to express gratitude.

 Do you have a student {or 2, or 3…} who cry over every … little …thing?
-Ugh … It can be sooo challenging.
+Ugh … It can be sooo challenging when students do not know how to regulate emotions.
 We love our kiddos, but when they cry over every little thing that they perceive as a problem {or major crisis} it can be super frustrating.
 As well as difficult to carry on and teach!
+Keep reading this post to learn the best way to help teach your students emotional regulation skills.

 As a special educator, I frequently get asked how to help these “frequent criers.”
 Of course, there are many reasons why a child may be crying so much.